Mathan495/Photo-Gallery-Website/README.md

 # Photo-Gallery-Website
-A modern, responsive image gallery web app using Flexbox and Grid layouts, smooth animation effects, and interactive theme switching — all in vanilla HTML, CSS, and JS.
+A modern, responsive image gallery web app using Flexbox and Grid layouts, smooth animation effects, and interactive theme switching — all in vanilla HTML, CSS, and Javasript.

 Skills Learning in Frontend:
 1. Html